slowave-ai/slowave/README.md

 Slowave is transparent to your work.

-You still ask your agent to do normal work: fix a regression, add a migration, review a pull request.
-When it encounters a durable fact or decision, the installed lifecycle instructs your agent to preserve that claim.
+You keep working with your agent as usual.

+When it encounters a durable fact or decision, the installed lifecycle directs it to preserve that claim.

 On a later task, Slowave can return a compact, scoped set of relevant recorded memories to your agent, so that it can act upon its own memories.

 What you will see while working with your agent: